 But what is MMT and why is it gaining momentum?

 There is no single definition of Modern Monetary Theory (MMT), but it frames the broader discussion on fiscal and monetary expenditure because it outlines an unconstrained model of spending for a country which has sovereignty over its own currency (which is a central pillar of MMT).
 Modern Monetary Theory focuses primarily on the efforts of the fiscal authority (government), whilst the role of the monetary authority (central banks) is to facilitate these efforts.
 Again, the government is elevated to the top of the economic hierarchy.
 So, what does it mean to have sovereignty over its own currency?

 A country who has sovereignty over its own currency:

 The government is the issuer of the currency.
 The corporate and household sectors are the users of that currency.
 This distinction between an issuer and a user of a currency is central to MMT.
 A country with sovereignty over its currency can issue as much currency as it chooses, whilst a household or company is only using that currency.

 The US, the UK and Japan all have sovereignty over their currency.
 Member states of the Eurozone do not (which is a root cause of the debt issues that regularly besets the region).
 Greece is unable to print euros for itself, whilst the Bank of England can choose to print pounds.
-Countries with large external debts in a foreign currency (e.g. a South American country with large dollar denominated debts) also don’t have sovereignty over their currency.
-If a country has US dollar denominated debts, then those debt will become harder to pay back if the dollar starts to strengthen.
+Countries with large external debts in a foreign currency (e.g. a South American country with large dollar-denominated debts) also don’t have sovereignty over their currency.
+If a country has US dollar-denominated debts, then those debts will become harder to pay back if the dollar starts to strengthen.
 The country has no control over the strength of the US dollar (apart from trying to intervene in the forex markets)